June-Spaceboots/CA_wxData_Download/README.md

 ```
 <br />

-Get all the hourly and daily observations for all the British-Columbian stations for the decade 1980-1989 in CSV English format:
+Get all the hourly and daily observations for all the British Columbian stations for the decade 1980-1989 in CSV English format:
 ```bash
  python get_canadian_weather_obervation.py --hourly --daily --start-date 1980-01 --end-date 1990-01 -o /home/miguel/download BC
 ```